bsycorp/log-forwarder/README.md

-The SUMO_SOURCE_HOST environment variable can be set to override the hostname emitted to sumo, however the default behaviour is to auto-detect the hostname from the system itself, using ec2 metadata or /etc/hostname in that order.
+The SUMO_SOURCE_HOST environment variable can be set to override the hostname emitted to sumo, however the default behaviour is to auto-detect the hostname from the system itself, using cloud provider metadata or /etc/hostname in that order.
+Both AWS and GCP are supported.

 ## Source Category / Source Name Generation